vijay0772/Craftsman/README.md

-Created HomeHub website for tool purchase, home maintenance scheduling, and reviews, featuring A location-based service finder.
+Created HomeHub website for tool purchase, home maintenance scheduling, and reviews, featuring a location-based service finder.
 Established a three-tier user system (customer, employee, retailer) with retailer privileges, including customer and employee management, and a comprehensive inventory reporting system for streamlined